USC's race initiatives will lead to healing conversations

 President Harris Pastides

 This week, USC's Institute for Public Service and Policy Research released a study assessing race relations a year later.
 The study found that a much higher percentage of blacks than whites rate race relations in the state as poor — 32 percent to 10 percent; whites were much more likely to rate them as good — 29 percent to 24 percent.
-Black respondents were also more likely than whites to believe that that race relations within the state were getting worse while more whites thought they were getting somewhat better or had stayed about the same.
+Black respondents were also more likely than whites to believe that race relations within the state were getting worse while more whites thought they were getting somewhat better or had stayed about the same.

 Clearly, this is an affirmation that ongoing interracial conversations are not only desirable but also sorely needed.
 The University of South Carolina, the state's flagship institution, is uniquely position to play a pivotal role in moving state race relations forward.